Niners edge Saints 48-46 in thrilling NFC showdown

 Jimmy Garoppolo threw four touchdown passes and Robbie Gould kicked a 30-yard field goal as time expired as the visiting San Francisco 49ers defeated the New Orleans Saints 48-46 in an NFC showdown on Sunday afternoon.
 Garoppolo completed 26 of 35 passes for 349 yards and drove the 49ers 63 yards in the final minute after Drew Brees had given the Saints a one-point lead with his fifth touchdown pass of the day.

 On fourth-and-2 from the 49ers' 33-yard line, Garoppolo threw a 39-yard completion to George Kittle that, combined with a facemask penalty on the tackle, got Gould in range as the 49ers (11-2) moved ahead of the Saints (10-3) in the NFC seedings.
-Seattle (10-2), which visit the Los Angeles Rams on Sunday night, holds the tiebreaker over the 49ers.
-The two teams meet again in the regular-season finale.
+Seattle (10-3) lost to the Los Angeles Rams on Sunday night and fell one game behind San Francisco in the NFC West.
+The Seahawks and 49ers meet again in the regular-season finale, and the Seahawks won the first meeting between them last month.

 Emmanuel Sanders caught seven of Garoppolo's completions for 157 yards and a touchdown and also threw a touchdown pass of his own.
 Brees completed 29 of 40 passes for 349 yards.
 Michael Thomas caught 11 passes for 134 yards and a score.